 Genetic testing is a procedure that screens a person’s genetic material (DNA) for the presence of mutations that might cause disease.

-When genetic testing is ordered
+When is genetic testing done?

 How genetic testing is performed